rajbarua/gids/README.md

 ```

 ## Similarity Search
 We will use a local Hazelcast deployment and MC along with Python virtual environment.
-Currently Hazelcast supports upto 3.7 therefore we will use [pyenv](https://github.com/pyenv/pyenv) to manage multiple python version on the local machine.
+We will use [pyenv](https://github.com/pyenv/pyenv) to manage multiple python version on the local machine.
+For this demo we will use Python 3.11.
 ### Installations
 This guide is written for local installation of Hazelcast but it can be extended for cloud and other installations.
 1. Make sure Hazelcast is installed via brew or other ways
 1. Install `pyenv` using `brew install pyenv` and `echo 'eval "$(pyenv init -)"' >> ~/.zshrc`
-1. Install python 3.7 latest as `pyenv install 3.7`
+1. Install python 3.11 latest as `pyenv install 3.11`
-1. Change into project directory and switch to python 3.7 using `cd ~/src/gids; pyenv local 3.7`
+1. Change into project directory and switch to python 3.7 using `cd ~/src/gids; pyenv local 3.11`
 1. Then create a pythin virtual environment and activate it `python -m venv .venv`, `source .venv/bin/activate`
-1. Install Python dependencies `pip install -U ipykernel`
+1. Install Python dependencies `pyenv exec pip install -U ipykernel qdrant-client sentence-transformers hazelcast-python-client`
+1. Run qdrant `docker run -p 6333:6333 -v $(pwd)/qdrant_storage:/qdrant/storage qdrant/qdrant`
+1.

 `python3 -m venv .venv`